morays-community/NEMO-eORCA025_Subgrid_Density/README.md

 The computed density is written in an output file with the NEMO ouput system (XIOS).

 #### Variations
-- **STD** : Standard analytical computation as described in paper without retroaction on the solution
+- **S22** : Standard analytical computation as described in paper without retroaction on the solution

 ## Experiments Requirements